KrishokBondhu: A Retrieval-Augmented Voice-Based Agricultural Advisory Call Center for Bengali Farmers: System Architecture and Methodology

 \subsection{Voice Interface Integration with VAPI}

-The VAPI~\cite{vapi2024} module enables seamless voice interaction, extending KrishokBondhu’s accessibility to farmers with limited literacy.
-It performs Bengali speech-to-text (STT) for incoming queries and text-to-speech (TTS) synthesis for system responses.
-Operating in a client–server configuration, VAPI handles audio capture, transcription, and synthesis, while the RAG server performs embedding, retrieval, and generation.
-The complete workflow begins with the farmer’s spoken query, which is transcribed into text, processed by the RAG engine, and converted back into natural Bengali speech.
-To mitigate recognition errors—particularly with agricultural terms—the system applies fuzzy matching, ambiguity prompts, and contextual dialogue tracking, ensuring coherent multi-turn conversations.
+VAPI~\cite{vapi2024} enables Bengali speech-to-text (STT) and text-to-speech (TTS) interaction.
+Operating in a client–server architecture, VAPI handles audio processing while the RAG engine performs retrieval and generation.
+Figure~\ref{fig:vapi_pipeline_screenshot} shows the end-to-end voice interaction flow integrated with the RAG engine.
+The system converts spoken queries into text, processes them through the RAG pipeline, and synthesizes responses into natural Bengali speech.
+Fuzzy matching and contextual dialogue tracking mitigate recognition errors and support multi-turn interaction.